att/sessionOffload/README.md

 MAINTAINERS
 -----------

-Developed for AT&T by Brian Freeman (https://github.com/bdfreeman1421), May 2020
+Developed for AT&T by Brian Freeman and Richard Bowman, June 2020

 Current maintainers:
  * Brian Freeman (at&t)